- Docs

 |---|---|

-| Public | Available to everyone with Troy Client |
+| Public | The plugin is visible to everyone with Troy Client. |

-| Unlisted | Only serves updates to users who already have the plugin installed |
+| Unlisted | Troy Server only serves updates to users who already have the plugin installed. |

-| Pending | Not yet available.
-Automatically converts to Public when published. |
+| Pending | The plugin is not yet available.
+This status converts to Public automatically when you publish. |

-| Disabled | Blocked from all update requests |
+| Disabled | The plugin is blocked from all update requests. |

 Deleting vs Disabling:

 If you delete a plugin, its files move to a graveyard directory for potential recovery.
-If you're unsure, set it to Disabled instead—this blocks access while keeping everything intact.
+If you're unsure, set it to Disabled insteadโthis blocks access while keeping everything intact.
 See File Recovery for details.

 Dependencies